unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 `executor` should support a `shots` keyword argument, otherwise the shot values will go unused.

 ------------------------------------------------------
-Using batched executors with :class:`.BatchedFactory`s
+Using batched executors with :class:`.BatchedFactory`
 ------------------------------------------------------

 As mentioned, :class:`.BatchedFactory` objects are such that all circuits to execute can be precomputed.
 This is in